-Based on our analyses, we argue that at least three factors may play a critical role in determining a successful ant hitchhiking event (i.e., from moving on a vehicle to arriving in a new place) (Fig. 3).
-First, ants need to encounter vehicles, which largely depends on their searching or exploratory behavior.
-Significantly more hitchhiking cases were reported in spring and summer compared to fall and winter (Fig. 2), which is consist with ants generally foraging more actively under warmer conditions (Parr and Bishop 2022).
-Interactions between human behaviors and ant habitat may contribute to higher vehicle encountering probability of ants.
-Arboreal ants typically exhibit frequent foraging activities and territorial patrolling due to resource limitations within tree canopies (particularly nitrogen availability) (Yanoviak and Kaspari 2000, Hahn and Wheeler 2002, Hashimoto et al. 2010), coupled with vehicle operators’ preference of selecting sites with tree cover to park(McPherson 2001) (McPherson, 2001 (especially during the warmer seasons), arboreal ants’ encounter with vehicles can be largely encouraged.
-Furthermore, there were plenty of instances in our dataset where the vehicle's surface came into contact with the leaves and twigs of trees, which creating physical pathways for ants to move onto a vehicle and subsequently increasing the opportunities for hitchhiking.
+Based on our analysis, we propose three factors that may play critical roles in determining a successful ant hitchhiking event (i.e., from moving onto a vehicle to arriving at a new place) (Fig. 2).
+First, ants need to encounter a vehicle, which largely depends on their searching or exploratory behavior.
+Significantly more hitchhiking cases were reported in spring and summer compared to fall and winter (Fig. S2), consistent with ants generally foraging more actively under warmer conditions (Parr and Bishop 2022).
+Moreover, interactions between human behavior and ant habits may lead to a higher probability of ants encountering vehicles.
+Arboreal ants typically exhibit frequent foraging activities and territorial patrolling around their nesting trees because of resource limitations in the canopies (particularly nitrogen availability) (Yanoviak and Kaspari 2000, Hahn and Wheeler 2002, Hashimoto et al. 2010).
+As vehicle operators often prefer parking sites with tree cover (especially during the warmer seasons) (McPherson 2001), arboreal ants’ encounter with vehicles can be largely increased.
+In fact, there were plenty of instances in our records where the vehicles’ surface came into contact with the leaves and twigs of the nearby trees, creating physical pathways for ants to move onto the vehicles and thus increasing the opportunities for hitchhiking.

-Second, ants need to climb or hold onto a vehicle after locating it.
-The metallic paint on vehicle surface is likely slippery and may potentially selects for species with good climbing/gripping abilities.
-Even if the ants come onto the vehicles directly from the trees via twigs or branches that touch the vehicles, they still need to be capable of moving on the vehicle surface.
+Second, ants need to climb or hold onto the vehicle after locating it.
+The metallic paint on vehicle surface is slippery and may potentially select for species with good climbing/gripping abilities.
+Even if the ants come directly from the trees via twigs or branches that touch the vehicle, they still need to be capable of moving along the vehicle surface.
 The climbing and moving performance of ants is determined by the morphological characteristics of the leg segments (Beutel et al. 2020).
 For instance, the fine hair arrays on the tarsus can increase the friction forces during vertical climbing (Endlein and Federle 2015).
 Arboreal ants have hooked pretarsal claws, well-developed adhesive pads, and fine tarsal hairs, allowing them to walk on smooth vertical substrates.
-Ground-dwelling ants, however, have straight pretarsal claws and lack adhesive pads as well as tarsal hairs, and therefore they are less capable of moving on smooth vertical surfaces such as vehicle paint (Orivel et al. 2001, Billen et al. 2017).
-The ability of being able to climb and hold onto vehicle may explain the overrepresentation of arboreal ants in our dataset.
+In contrast, ground-dwelling ants have straight pretarsal claws and lack adhesive pads as well as tarsal hairs, and therefore they are less capable of moving on smooth surfaces such as vehicle paint (Orivel et al. 2001, Billen et al. 2017).
+The ability of climbing and holding onto the vehicle may partially explain the over-representation of arboreal ants in our records.

-Third, ants need to be able to colonize vehicles after moving onto them.
-The temperature on the surface and in the interior of vehicles can increase dramatically when exposing to sunlight, especially in the summer.
-In this study, a high proportion of the hitchhiking incidences occurred during the warmer seasons (Fig. 2), suggesting that the thermal tolerance of hitchhiking species may play an important role in determining their colonization success.
+Third, ants need to be able to colonize the vehicle after moving onto it.
+The temperature on the surface and in the interior of the vehicle can increase dramatically when exposed to sunlight, especially in the summer.
+In our records, a high proportion of the hitchhiking incidences occurred during the warmer seasons (Fig. S2), suggesting that the thermal tolerance of hitchhiking species may play an important role in determining their colonization success.
 For instance, a study involving the invasive brown marmorated stink bug (Halyomorpha halys) showed that its thermal tolerance is critical for surviving a trans-Pacific ship voyage (Nixon et al. 2019).
-Arboreal ants are generally more heat- and drought-tolerant compared to ground-dwelling ants (Hood and Tschinkel 1990, Bujan et al. 2016, Leahy et al. 2022), rendering them more likely to survive the high temperature on or in vehicles.
-Consequently, this may increase the quality of propagule pressure and thus the probability of successful establishment at the destination (Lockwood et al. 2005, Simberloff 2009).
+Arboreal ants are generally more heat- and drought-tolerant compared to ground-dwelling ants (Hood and Tschinkel 1990, Bujan et al. 2016, Leahy et al. 2022), rendering them more likely to survive the high temperature on or in the vehicle.
+Consequently, this may increase the propagule pressure and thus the probability of successful establishment at the destination (Lockwood et al. 2005, Simberloff 2009).